TaTo30/vue-pdf/docs/guide/props.md

 }
 ```

-Customize how watermark is printed over canvas.
+Customize how watermark is printed over the canvas.

 ```vue
 <script setup>